Mike, I have to tell you that your 77 cast iron electrodes are fantastic--I need to order more to have it on hand.

 This clip shows how to join aluminum a/c fittings using the same material thousands of auto repair shops and auto air conditioning shops use daily.
 It is no longer necessary to wait up to a month for replacement parts for your a/c system.
 Super Alloy 5 is a quick, inexpensive solution to all your a/c problems, enabling you to make aluminum repairs yourself.

-We are welding an aluminum return loop with Super Alloy 5.
+An aluminum air conditioning return loop is welded with Super Alloy 5 aluminum rod and flux.
 Notice the filler rod's perfect color match in comparison with the parent metal--you cannot see the difference.

 2 aluminum plates being welded with Super Alloy 5.
 This demonstrates the flow of Super Alloy 5 as well as the capillary action (flow from front to back, side to side)